 Multiple RSF transmissions in a slot without NB assist

 The operation of multiple RSF transmissions in a slot without NB assist is presented in Figure 2.
 Control phase is conducted by transmitting a control message in a UWB channel.
 This control message shall include the scheduling IE. In ranging phase, one (SYNC + SFD) only packet is transmitted to trigger multiple RSF transmissions.
 After RSF transmission occurs, measurement report phase is proceeded by sending ranging report messages in the UWB channel from the responders to the initiator.
 If there is no change in scheduling (tbd.), the control phase of RSF transmissions (i.e., control message in the UWB channel) can be omitted.

+The scheduling IE to be used for multiple transmissions in a slot it defined in [3].

 Figure 2 Multiple RSF transmission in a slot without NB assist